The64thGamer/cheeseepedia/content/wiki/Toledo, OH (5077 Monroe St).md

 **_5077 Monroe St**_, is a Chuck E. Cheese's location in Toledo, Ohio that opened on September 6th, 1993.

 ## History ##
-Toledo on Monroe opened on September 6th, 1993 along with the  location with the 1-Stage.
+Toledo on Monroe opened on September 6th, 1993 along with the [5455 Airport Hwy]({{< ref "wiki/Toledo, OH (5455 Airport Hwy).md" >}}) location with the 1-Stage.
 The store would then received the 2005 Remodel in around 2006-2007 which included the removal of the Record Posters, Showroom Walls, & Dim Lighting.

 In around 2010-2011, the store expanded their gameroom, adding even more games.